aeszyman/ARTH312/papers/paper1.md

 An excellent paper will:
 * focus on works of art or architecture that I have not shown in class;
 * have a clear and strong thesis statement;
+* include a bibliography of more than 2 primary sources and 4 secondary sources;
-* will cite sources in accordance with the [Chicago Manual of Style](https://libguides.richmond.edu/citingsources/chicago);
+* cite sources in accordance with the [Chicago Manual of Style](https://libguides.richmond.edu/citingsources/chicago);
 * be analytical, not merely descriptive;
 * be written clearly in terms of grammar, punctuation, and syntax;
-* will have no typographical errors;
+* have no typographical errors;
 * have a cohesive paragraph organization (topic sentences and effective transitions);
 * include an introduction and a concluding paragraph;
 * comply with the formatting requirements for this paper;